aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 ## Usage

-1. When prompted, select one of the two modes:
+1. When prompted, select one of the three modes (or press Enter to select High-Accuracy Mode):
-   - Option 1: Buffered Mode with Screenshot+GPT-4.1 Correction (recommended for accuracy)
+   - Option 1: High-Accuracy Mode (gpt-4o-transcribe + GPT-4.1) - Best quality, but slower
-   - Option 2: Live Real-time Transcription Mode (beta, for instant transcription)
+   - Option 2: Fast-Processing Mode (gpt-4o-mini models) - Quicker results, best for clear speakers
+   - Option 3: Real-time Mode (gpt-4o-transcribe, no correction) - Instant transcription

 2. Press Ctrl+Q to start recording your speech:
-   - In Buffered Mode, this will capture a screenshot of your current screen
+   - In High-Accuracy and Fast-Processing modes, this will capture a screenshot of your current screen
-   - In Live Mode, a small floating window will appear showing the live transcription
+   - In Real-time Mode, a small floating window will appear showing the live transcription

 3. Press Ctrl+Q again to stop recording and get the transcription:
-   - In Buffered Mode, the audio will be transcribed using OpenAI's gpt-4o-transcribe model and then corrected using GPT-4.1 with the screenshot
+   - In High-Accuracy and Fast-Processing modes, the audio will be transcribed and then corrected using the screenshot
-   - In Live Mode, the transcription is finalized and the live display window closes
+   - In Real-time Mode, the transcription is finalized and the live display window closes

 4. The transcription will automatically be copied to your clipboard and pasted wherever your cursor is.